Maida, North Dakota

-Maida (also Seven Lakes) is an unincorporated community in northern Cavalier County, North Dakota, United States.
+Maida (or Seven Lakes) is an unincorporated community in northern Cavalier County, North Dakota, United States.
 It lies along North Dakota Highway 1, north of the city of Langdon, the county seat of Cavalier County.
 Its elevation is 1,562 feet (476 m).
 Maida serves as a port of entry between Canada and the United States.

 Various possibilities have been suggested for the etymology of the name "Maida":